The Modern ML Monitoring Mess: Rethinking Streaming Evaluation (1/4)

 - Investigating where existing DevOps tools like Prometheus break down in ML monitoring

-- [WIP] Concrete problems in building a general-purpose ML monitoring solution1
+- Concrete research challenges in building a general-purpose ML monitoring solution1

 Before I discuss what to monitor, I’m going to define monitoring as: tracking metrics to identify when the application is failing.
 There are lots of articles out there to convince you that monitoring is necessary for ML applications.
 Here are my two cents on why we need monitoring:

 - Applications in production will inevitably experience issues.
 We want to catch and address issues as early as possible to minimize downtime.